Google Nest Hub Review

 - Integrated YouTube: As Youtube is the largest video streaming service, having it so easily accessible through Google Home Hub certainly makes accessing video easier.

-- Display of Smart Home Functions including security: Especially if you’re already in the Nest ecosystem, you’ll be able to easily control your smart home devices using Google Assistant.
+- Display of Smart Home Functions including security: Especially if you’re already in the Nest ecosystem, you’ll be able to easily control your smart home devices and home security systems using Google Assistant.

 - No Camera: This issue could be fixed by physical shutter.